Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Images.md

     - Marked on order submission
     - AI selection

    *By default, AI selection is not enabled as there are costs associated with it.
-Contact your IRIS sales representative if you wish to activate the AI Best Image for report option.*
+Contact your IRIS sales representative if you wish to activate the AI Quality Image for report option.*

 ## Image Access

-In many cases images are acquired directly into the IRIS platform.
+Depending on your camera selection and workflow, images may be acquired directly into the IRIS platform.

 While access is always available from the Order Manager application, you may have a requirement to store them yourself.
 IRIS can support this through two image sharing options.